cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_additional_syntax_elements.md

 The expression always starts on the "looped" Element (see json_loop_level).
 The expression must lead to a single value or a Json subobject.
-Even though a path staring at the json document root can be declare by starting using "$" it is recommended to express all hierarchy navigation with the "json_loop_level"
+Even though a path staring at the json document root can be declared by starting using "$" it is recommended to express all hierarchy navigation with the "json_loop_level"